Increase 71 By 7 Percent

 Comparing the Methods

-All three methods produce the same result: 75.Even so, 97.
-In real terms, the direct calculation method is easy to understand for beginners, while the multiplier method is more efficient for repeated calculations.
-The choice of method depends on personal preference and the context of the problem.
+All three methods produce the same result: 75.97.
+Plus, the choice of method depends on personal preference and the context of the problem.
+That's why the direct calculation method is easy to understand for beginners, while the multiplier method is more efficient for repeated calculations.
 The fraction method provides a deeper understanding of the underlying mathematical principles.

 Real-World Applications of Percentage Increase